AngElo Schuurmans

 I left for the Greek island of Leros as a volunteer in late 2015, planning to stay a month to assist with the refugee crisis.
 The unbelievable situation I encountered there and the hopeful people I met changed my life, prompting me to chart a new course upon my return home.

-I began a volunteer organisation – Home in Oss – that organised activities for newcomers, and under my leadership, it has grown into a professional organization with currently 31 employees and more than 200 active volunteers.
-The municipality of Oss recently signed a groundbreaking contract to run its own shelter.
-Naturally, cities around our country are very interested in the way we do things.
+I began a charity – Home in Oss – that first began organising activities for newcomers.
+Under my leadership, it has grown into a professional foundation with 31 employees and more than 200 active volunteers.
+The municipality of Oss recently signed a groundbreaking contract with us to run its own shelter––a first in the Netherlands.

 in the press